Dexter cattle: Characteristics

-Dexters are classified as a small dual-purpose breed, used for milk and beef, but they are often listed as a triple-purpose breed, since they are also used as oxen.
-Management practices vary by breeder and country.
-Their versatility is one of their greatest assets, and probably has something to do with the number of countries where Dexter cattle are found, including North America, South Africa, Australia, and much of Europe.

-The cows are exceptionally good mothers, hiding their calves almost from birth if they have cover for them to hide.
-Some produce enough milk to feed two or three calves, and often willingly nurse calves from other cows.
-They are known for easy calving.
-This trait, along with the smaller size of the calf, has produced a small but growing market in the United States for Dexter bulls to breed to first-calf heifers among the larger beef breeds to eliminate problems at calving.
+The cattle are small; heights at the withers for bulls are usually in the range 102–112 cm, for cows about 5 cm less; the average weight of a cow is approximately 325 kg..
+The coat is usually solid black, but may also be red or dun.
+The cattle were formerly always horned; in the twenty-first century some polled examples are seen, but the mechanism of introduction of this characteristic has not been identified.

 Some Dexter cattle carry a gene for chondrodysplasia (a semilethal gene), which is a form of dwarfism that results in shorter legs than unaffected cattle.
 Chondrodysplasia-affected Dexters are typically 6–8 in shorter in height than unaffected ones.
 Breeding two chondrodysplasia-affected Dexters together results in a 25% chance that the foetus can abort prematurely.
 A DNA test is available to test for the chondrodysplasia gene, using tail hairs from the animal.